-1. National Instrument 45-106 Prospectus Exemptions is amended by this Instrument.

-2. Section 1.1 is amended in paragraph (b) of the definition of "eligibility adviser" by replacing "public accountant who is a member in good standing of an institute or association of chartered accountants, certified general accountants or certified management accountants in a jurisdiction of Canada provided that the lawyer or public accountant must not" with "chartered professional accountants in a jurisdiction of Canada provided that the lawyer or function of canada provided that the lawyer or chartered professional accountants in a jurisdiction of Canada provided that the lawyer or chartered professional accountant does not".

-3. Section 1.1 is amended by adding the following definitions:
+- 1. National Instrument 45-106 Prospectus Exemptions is amended by this Instrument. - 2.
+Section 1.1 is amended in paragraph (b) of the definition of "eligibility adviser" by replacing "public accountant who is a member in good standing of an institute or association of chartered accountants, certified general accountants or certified management accountants in a jurisdiction of Canada provided that the lawyer or public accountant must not" with "chartered professional accountant who is a member in good standing of an organization of chartered professional accountants in a jurisdiction of Canada provided that the lawyer or chartered professional accountant does not". - 3.
+Section 1.1 is amended by adding the following definitions: